mgiatti/twitch-extension-experience/README.md

 # twitch-extension-experience
-Simple a application explaining how to integrate with Twitch API
+Simple application explaining how to integrate with Twitch API